Accenture/alexia/README.md

     - Invocation Name: Short phrase or abbreviation of your app name.
 Will be used to start your app by saying: `Alexa, start MyApp` if your invocation name is `MyApp`

   **Interaction model**
-    - Use our generator `assets = app.generateSpeechAssets()` to generate speech assets
+    - Use our speech assets generator `app.saveSpeechAssets()` to generate and save speech assets to `speechAssets` directory
     - Custom Slot Types: Click `Add Slot Type`
         - Type: name of custom slot type
-        - Values: contents assets.customSlots.myCustomSlot or enter custom slot samples manually
+        - Values: contents of `speechAssets/customSlots/**` or enter custom slot samples manually
         - Do this for each custom slot
-    - Intent Schema: enter value of `assets.intentSchema`
+    - Intent Schema: enter contents of `speechAssets/intentSchema.json`
-    - Sample Utterances: enter value of `assets.sampleUtterances`
+    - Sample Utterances: enter contents of `speechAssets/sampleUtterances.txt`

   **Configuration**
     - Endpoint: select HTTPS and enter url or your publicly accesible server